singularian/mdencode/docs/EXAMPLES.md

 # Modular Floor Examples

 This is an example of the modular floor.
-The program `decoderRandom4` is creating a random 6 byte array and then running a modulus scan to find the corresponding file block associated with a digital signature.
+The program `decoderRandom` is creating a random 6 byte array and then running a modulus scan to find the corresponding file block associated with a digital signature.
 It creates a random 10 byte array and a 64 bit modulus and a modulus exponent and then creates a sha1 hash and md5 hash.
 A modulus scan can use any number of signatures including ripe160 or sha3.
 It calculated and found a hashed 10 byte block in two seconds on a Ryzen 2700x with 16 threads.